xFrenchy/DungeonCrawl/README.md

 Things not implemented so far:

--User interaction with their inventory
+-User interaction with their inventory during combat

 -Shop